steppedreckoner/TowerDefense/ReadMe.txt

 -(DONE) Losing all lives causes a game over screen with an option to reset.

--Checks made to see if enemy is on a certain square have tolerances that scale with time mult (currently static).
+-(DONE) Checks made to see if enemy is on a certain square have tolerances that scale with time mult (currently static).

 -Sound